 Raw materials include essentials such as water, malt, hops, and yeast.
 Additional ingredients like coffee beans, spices, and sugar are also used for innovations and twists on the traditional brew.

 It is estimated that 39 million hectares of barley was harvested in 2019.
-Roughly 70 percent of that was used as animal feed while the other 30 percent or 11,817 hectares was used to produce malt for the brewing of beer.
+Roughly 70% of that was used as animal feed while the other 30% or 11,817 hectares was used to produce malt for the brewing of beer.

 Software solutions replace manual methods of inventory tracking to provide access to better management tools and accurate financial data.
 Implementing basic automation into brewery operations can reduce labour and improve product consistency.